 Ophthalmology is the branch of medicine that focuses on the study and treatment of disorders and diseases related to the eyes and the visual system.
 This comprehensive field of medicine remains at the forefront of innovation, continuously addressing various challenges and limitations to improve patient care.

 Eye disorders pose a significant public health concern, affecting millions of people worldwide.
 According to the World Health Organization (WHO), an estimated 2.2 billion people suffer from vision impairment or blindness, with at least 1 billion of these cases being preventable or treatable.
 Moreover, the global prevalence of vision impairment is expected to increase in the coming years due to an aging population and lifestyle-related factors.
-In response to this growing need, leading pharmaceutical companies like Alcon, Bausch & Lomb, Essilor, and Zeiss are actively contributing to the development of innovative treatments for prevalent eye disorders such as age-related macular degeneration (AMD), cataract and glaucoma.
+In response to this growing need, leading pharmaceutical companies like Alcon, Bausch & Lomb, Essilor, and Zeiss are actively contributing to the development of innovative treatments for prevalent eye disorders such as age-related macular degeneration (AMD), cataracts, and glaucoma.

 The study and treatment of eye disorders date back to ancient times, with historical records such as the Ebers Papyrus from ancient Egypt referencing eye diseases and it can also be traced back to ancient Babylon with a reference to the eyes made in the Code of Hammurabi (2250 BC).
 The field of ophthalmology has evolved considerably since, with significant advancements in diagnosis and treatment methods.